 Is there a student association for postgraduates?

-Lucy Cavendish does not make status distinctions between undergraduates and postgraduates, since all our students are aged twenty-one or over: there is a single College Student Union for both, and current SU officers include BA, MPhil and PhD students.
+Lucy Cavendish does not make status distinctions between undergraduates and postgraduates, since all of our students are aged twenty-one or over.
+There is a single College Student Union for both, and current SU officers include Undergraduate, Masters and Doctoral students.
 The Student Union does, however, ensure that postgraduate interests are specifically represented on the key decision-making bodies of the College, and postgraduates have their own emissary to College Council.
 All postgraduates are members of the University Graduate Union.

 What if I have a disability?

 We welcome applications from disabled students.
-Please get in touch with us early in your preparation to discuss any support that the College could provide, either at the selection stage, or on entry.
+Please contact us early in your preparation to discuss support you may require, either at the selection stage, or on entry.
 You may also wish to contact the Cambridge Disability Resource Centre.